Flypulator/vive_tracker_ros2/README.md

       ```

 # Usage
-1. Start SteamVR from the Steam Library (If you encounter `VRClientDLLNotFound`, make sure all the dependencies are installed properly, especially VulkanSDK, and delete and recreate the symbolic link described above).
+1. Start SteamVR from the Steam Library.

 2. Turn on the tracker with its button, and make sure that its wireless USB dongle is plugged in to your computer.
 If the tracker shows up in the SteamVR overlay skip to step 4.

 3. Sync the tracker.
 Hold the button on the tracker until the light blinks.
 On the SteamVR overlay click the "SteamVR" dropdown menu.
 Click Devices->Pair Controller.
 The Tracker should then pair with the computer, and a green outline of the tracker should appear on the SteamVR overlay.
 If this doesn't work try unplugging the wireless USB dongle, plugging it back in, and restarting SteamVR.
 Restarting your computer wouldn't hurt either.

-4. Ensure the Lighthouse base stations are turned on, facing each other, have green lights showing on them Place the tracker in view of the Base Stations.
-The SteamVR overlay should now show two green square Base Stations and a solid green Tracker hexagon.
+4. Ensure the Lighthouse base stations are turned on, facing each other, have green lights showing on them.
+Place the tracker in view of the Base Stations.
+The SteamVR overlay should now show at least two green square Base Stations and a solid green Tracker hexagon.
 The tracker is now working.

      1. If you're only using 1 Base Station, make sure it's set to mode A.

      2. If you're using 2 Base Stations without a sync cable, ensure they're set to modes B and C.

      3. If you're using 2 Base Stations with a sync cable, ensure they're set to modes A and B.
 5. (Optional) Set world origin

    You can set the world origin by placing a tracker to the desired position: